Forecasts (Economic and Fiscal Updates)

 The most recent published forecast is the Budget Economic and Fiscal Update (BEFU) 2013, which was published on 16 May 2013.

-The next forecast will be the Half Year Economic and Fiscal Update (HYEFU) 2013 which is usually published in December.
+The next forecast will be the Half Year Economic and Fiscal Update (HYEFU) 2013 which will be published on 17 December at 1pm.

 See the Archive of Economic and Fiscal Updates for forecasts back to 1997.